YaolianWei/CS470-final-project/README.md

 | Spark |Spark is a parallel computing framework based on in-memory computing.
 It is suitable for applications that require multiple rounds of iterative computation.|
 | MPI |MPI is a parallel computing framework based on message passing.
 It is suitable for parallel computing of various complex applications and supports MPMD(multi-program multi-data).|

+### 1.3 Applications
+**Pregel:** Graph processing framework from Google that implements Bulk Synchronous Parallel model.
+- Vertices in the graph have state
+- At each superstep, each node can update its state and send messages to nodes in future step

+**Pregel in Spark:**
+- Separate RDDs for immutable graph state and for vertex states and messages at each iteration
+- Use groupByKey to perform each step
+- Cache the resulting vertex and message RDDs
+- Optimization: co-partition input graph and vertex state RDDs to reduce communication

+**Other Spark Applications:**
+• Twitter spam classification
+• EM alg. for traffic prediction (Mobile Millennium)
+• K-means clustering
+• Alternating Least Squares matrix factorization
+• In-memory OLAP aggregation on Hive data

 ## 2 Installation
 ### 2.1 JDK Installation